andrewlin1368/Kevin-Bacon-Game/README.md

 between pairs of actors or between pairs of movies.
 In fact, we want to find the shortest path (one with a minimal number of edges) between any pair of vertices.

-### TASK 1.
+###
-Extend LabeledGraph to add a member function that will perform breadth-firstsearch on the graph to find shortest paths from a source vertex.
+Add a member function that will perform breadth-firstsearch on the graph to find shortest paths from a source vertex.
 The function should receive the source vertex, v, as argument and return a map containing a parent-link representation of a tree rooted at v, which defines the shortest paths from v to every vertex that is connected to it.

-The signature of the function should be as follows:

-map int, int breath-first-search(int v);

-### TASK 2.
-Add a member function to LabeledGraph that, given the parent map, it will return the path (from the source vertex for which the parent map was built) to a specific target vertex.

-The signature of the function should be:

-vector int pathTo(map int, int & parent_map, int target);

-### TASK 3.
+###
 Write a client program that will build the graph from the input file provided in Part 3 of this project (movies.txt or movies_short.txt) and then, it will allow querying paths from a source vertex (e.g. “Kevin Bacon”) to any other vertex (actor or movie).